What is Neurosecurity?

-Bonnie Brinton Anderson ( ) is a Professor of Information Systems and Chair of the Information Systems Department in the Marriott School of Management at Brigham Young University.
+Bonnie Brinton Anderson ( ) is Associate Dean and Douglas & Effie Driggs Professor of Information Systems in the Marriott School of Business at Brigham Young University.
 She received her PhD from Carnegie Mellon University.
 Her work has been published in Information Systems Research, Journal of Management Information Systems, Journal of the Association for Information Systems, European Journal of Information Systems, Proceedings of the ACM Conference on Human Factors in Computing Systems (CHI), Decision Support Systems, Electronic Commerce Research, Expert Systems with Applications; Electronic Commerce Research, Communications of the ACM, Information Sciences, IEEE Transactions: Systems, Men, and Cybernetics, The Journal of Systems and Software, and other outlets.
 She currently researches the intersection of decision neuroscience and behavioral information security.

 David Eargle ( ) is an Assistant Professor at the University of Colorado Boulder in the Leeds School of Business.
 He earned his Ph.D. degree in Information Systems from the University of Pittsburgh.
 His research interests include human-computer interaction and information security.
 He has coauthored several articles in these areas using neurophysiological and other methodologies in outlets such as Information Systems Research, Journal of Management Information Systems, Journal of the Association for Information Systems, European Journal of Information Systems, the International Conference on Information Systems, and the Hawaii International Conference on System Sciences, along with the Proceedings of the ACM Conference on Human Factors in Computing Systems (CHI).